yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The pinning lifetime value indicates for how long the server promises to retain the server-side ticket-encryption key, which allows it to complete the protocol exchange correctly and prove its identity.
-The server committment (and ticket lifetime) is typically on the order of weeks.
+The server commitment (and ticket lifetime) is typically on the order of weeks.

 Once the key exchange is completed and the server is deemed